UEFA European Under-19 Championship

 The UEFA European Under-19 Championship, or simply the Euro Under-19, is an annual football competition, contested by the European men's under-19 national teams of the UEFA member associations.

-Spain is the most successful team in this competition, having won twelve titles.
-Netherlands are the current champions.
+Spain is the most successful team in this competition, having won thirteen titles and they are the current champions.

 History and format

 The competition has been held since 1948.
 It was originally called the FIFA International Youth Tournament, until it was taken over by UEFA in 1956.
 In 1980, it was restyled the UEFA European Under-18 Championship.
 Until the 1997 tournament, players born on or after 1 August the year they turned 19 years were eligible to compete.
 Since the 1998 tournament, the date limit has been moved back to 1 January.
 The championship received its current name in 2001, which has been used since the 2002 championship.
 The contest has been held every year since its inauguration in 1948, except for the period between 1984 and 1992, when it was only held every other year.

 The tournament has been played in a number of different formats during its existence.
 Currently it consists of two stages, similar to UEFA's other European championship competitions.
 The qualifying stage is open to all UEFA members, and the final stage is contested between eight teams.

 During even years, the best finishing teams qualify for the FIFA U-20 World Cup held in the next (odd) year.
 Currently, five teams can qualify for the World Cup, consisting of the top two of their groups plus the winner of a play-off match between the third-placed teams of each group.